misterburton/angular-cambridge-class/README.md

 console.log($scope.data);
 ```

-You should see the following output in your console:
+You should now see the following output in your console:

 ![console](http://i.imgur.com/H0WmNbA.png)